 Middle-earth Magic for C&S

-The purpose of this document is to develop a solution for magic in Middle-earth, using the Chivalry & Sorcery: The Rebirth RPG gaming system, which I think suits this purpose quite well.
+The purpose of this page is to offer a solution for magic in Middle-earth, using the Chivalry & Sorcery: The Rebirth RPG gaming system, which I think suits this purpose quite well.

 It is not my intention to specify "You can't do 'X' or 'Y' because it isn't in the canon of Middle-earth!"
 All I wish to achieve is to develop a solution for Middle-earth magic that is as true as possible to what is evidenced in Tolkien's writings, and yet fits in with the C&S wider SkillScape system.

 It would be easy for the casual observer to think that in Middle-earth, magic is only accessible to Eldar or Ainur.
-But that is a mistaken position, and others were capable of such wondrous magic effects, within the bounds of Arda.
+But that is a mistaken position, and others were capable of wondrous magic achievements, within the bounds of Arda.

 There are plenty of examples in Tolkien's writings that allow for non-Eldar and non-Ainur beings to use magic, and therefore ensure that magic is not something restricted to an elite few.
 Practicing magic should, of course, still be a difficult undertaking and be rare, and this has been a theme in C&S ever since 1st Edition.
 For if it is too common place then it loses its potency and mystique, and quite frankly becomes another form of weapons technology with which to bash your enemies.

 From the early days of 1st Edition, Tolkien was a strong theme through the game.
 Indeed I don't recall, but I believe there were copy write issues.
 But one thing C&S has always insisted on, is that magic was difficult, tough, powerful, and required a lot of time to achieve anything meaningful on the part of the player as much as the character they were playing.